KinRap/GenerativeAIForTechWriters/Docs/Training.md

 Initially, text-based machine learning models used supervised learning, where humans labelled data for the AI to learn from, such as classifying social media posts by sentiment.
 Now, models use self-supervised learning, processing extensive text data to predict sentence endings.
 This method powers accurate tools like ChatGPT.
 Generative AI evolves by training on increasingly larger data sets.
-It relies on AI models and algorithms trained on vast amounts of unlabelled data, requiring complex mathematics and significant computing power.
+It relies on AI models and algorithms trained on vast amounts of unlabeled data, requiring complex mathematics and significant computing power.
 These data sets enable the AI to predict outcomes similarly to how humans might act or create independently.
 Generative AI models employ neural networks to recognize patterns within available data, enabling the creation of fresh content.
 These models serve as the backbone for AI systems to execute various tasks.

 GenAI applications are aiding various business functions.
 However, one of the major hurdles in AI system development is the training of models.
 Proficiency in training AI models effectively is crucial.